Naldemedine: Clinical trials

 The approval of naldemedine came from the results of the COMPOSE program, a phase three clinical studies program conducted in adults 18–80 years of age with chronic non-cancer pain opioid induced constipation.
 COMPOSE-I and COMPOSE-II were 12-week double blind randomized controlled trials comparing the use of naldemedine to placebo in the patient population.
 COMPOSE-I began in August 2013 until January 2015 in 68 outpatient clinic in seven countries.
 COMPOSE-II began in November 2013 until June 2015 taking place in 69 outpatient clinics in six countries.
 In both trials, patients were randomly assigned to receive either naldemedine 0.2 mg or placebo once daily for 12 weeks.
 A responder had at least three spontaneous bowel movements per week with an increase of one spontaneous bowel movement for nine of the 12 weeks, including three of the final four weeks of the study.
 In COMPOSE-I and COMPOSE-II, the proportion of responders were significantly higher in the naldemedine group than the placebo group.
 Adverse events were similar in both trials, however, patients in the naldemedine group had slightly higher rates of adverse events.

 COMPOSE-III was a 52-week clinical trial examining the long term safety with naldemedine in patients with non cancer chronic pain.
 Results from this trial showed statistical significance for increased weekly bowel movements and no opioid withdrawal symptoms.
 The study also concluded adverse effects were more similar between two groups.

-All trials were conducted following Good Clinical Practice guidelines.